Title: Ruthless Gods

 However, once we all got to our final destination, the ending ignited and soared, even though one particular character and their willful ignorance made them look like a complete fool, but whatever.
 Once again, I was genuinely surprised by certain events, and I look forward to the ever-changing states (and continued suffering) of Serefin and Nadya and all their friends.
 Also, getting answers.
 I certainly learned things about Velyos and the other beings compared to the canonical twenty gods, but so many more questions got opened up.

-Even though Ruthless Gods suffered from a bit of second-book slump for me—with the rating probably being closer to 3.5 than 4, but rounding is hard—it was mostly because of a romantic relationship I don’t care for or understand (but still hope to one day).
+Ruthless Gods suffered from a bout of second-book slump for me, and it was mostly because of a romantic relationship I don’t care for or understand (but still hope to one day).
 The actual plot is still a hit for me, the world-building and descriptions sing to my soul, and I’m still highly invested in most of the characters in this trilogy.
 I still love Wicked Saints, and I hope I will love the third book just as much if not more.

 If anything, at least Serefin will be there!
 I’m not kidding.
 I love that guy.
 I would follow him to the ends of the earth and all the way to hell and back.
 For the comedy and the drama.